VirusTotal/yara-x/site/content/docs/api/c.md

 *   `data`: A pointer to the buffer containing the serialized protobuf data.
 *   `len`: The length of the data buffer in bytes.

+If the scanner is in block scanning mode this function returns `YRX_INVALID_STATE`.

 ------

 #### yrx_scanner_set_module_data